endymion1818/deliciousreverie/src/pages/post/three-ui-component-conundrums.md

   - development
 ---

+**React combined with Styled Components is a flexible, easy to learn and maintain way of composing reusable user interfaces for the web.
+However, every set of tools has as well as awesome features, a few tricky problems to solve.
+Here are three that I've come across recently.**

+## Some conundrums

+### 1. CSS inheritance: The conundrum

+The first issue concerns encapsulation.
 Broadly speaking, the main differing opinions on this argue that the results of your functions should be bound to that function only, and not have any effect on anything outside that variable (this is _encapsulation_), versus the idea that it's OK for things to _inherit_, or to have an effect that carries on across multiple functions.

 I'm weighing into this discussion on a different level to most.
 In this post, I'm not talking about encapsulation and inheritance as it pertains to object-oriented programming, although the principles are the same.
 I'm chiefly interested in UI components, and here I'm going to talk about these principles and how they've impacted my recent work.